-We had a chance to talk with Bay Area artist Caitlin Hackett about her inspiration and works for the upcoming Feral Creatures group exhibition curated by Stephanie Chefas which opens January 18, 2014.
+We had a chance to talk with Bay Area artist Caitlin Hackett about her inspiration and works for Feral Creatures group exhibition curated by Stephanie Chefas in January, 2014.

 ME: What was your initial reaction to the theme of "Feral Creatures" and from where did you draw inspiration for this show?